Get E-Book

 const i18n = await import(`./locales/${lang}.js`);

-The expression works in both ESM and CommonJS contexts.
-A CommonJS file can use import() to load an ES module, which makes it one of the interop bridges between the two module systems.
-The promise resolves to a namespace object containing named exports as properties and a default property for the default export.
+import() works in both ESM and CommonJS.
+A CommonJS file can use it to load an ES module, which makes it one of the main bridges between the two systems.

 URL-Based Module Resolution

-ESM in Node uses URLs internally.
 Relative and absolute file specifiers resolve to file: URLs.
 Bare package specifiers usually become file: URLs after package resolution.
-Built-ins use node: URLs, and Node also supports data: modules.
-This differs from CommonJS, which works primarily with resolved filesystem paths.
+Built-in modules use node: URLs.
+Node also supports data: modules.

 js